Grief CPR Series

-Practical Ways to Gain Control Over Your Thoughts & Emotions!
+Practical Ways That Work to Gain Control Over Your Thoughts & Emotions!

 What you put out into the universe, and focus on, comes back all the time, no matter what.
 Some call this Karma, some call it the boomerang effect.
 I just call it life.

 There can be overwhelming emotions surrounding a death of a loved one.
 Holding onto the pain associated with those feelings keeps you in a circular pattern with no way out.
 You must learn to let the pain go and focus on the love.
 Working through your rage and fear and pain that comes with grief will give you your life back

 By acknowledging the pain, and then letting it go.
 Don’t let yourself fall back into the pain, lean forwards to pull away from the pain.
 Self talk is very important, you must tell yourself that you have felt this pain, and now it is time to release it, as you no longer have a need to feel it.

 Change your thoughts,

 Instead of saying “This hurts so bad I don’t think I can take it anymore, tell yourself this hurts, but I am getting stronger every day, I am choosing to remember only the good memories.